 The Gateless Writing Retreat is a hundred Christmas mornings: your super-sonic listening, the writing down of the comments and the Gateless rush of all I did right!
 I've got it now.
 I'm not used to seeing such joy, unfettered and alive (as Joni Mitchell says) ... but I'm laying claim to it now too--thanks to you and your fearless defense of what is golden.
 I love you and I am going to write and write and write. ~Kate Baldwin, Newburyport, MA.

 Food Glorious Food:

-Food Glorious Food: Nationally renowned chef, Renata Rokicki, will be hand to cook for us, wowing us with her incredible talent in the kitchen and catering to any food allergies or sensitivities.
+Critically-acclaimed chef, Renata Rokicki, whose skill in the culinary arts has been hailed by the New York Times, the LA Times, Open Table, the Zagat Review, and more, will be hand to cook for us, wowing us with her incredible talent in the kitchen and catering to any food sensitivities.
 Renata is also a fantastic writer and a Gateless-trained teacher.

 The most surprising thing about these four days was having my words spoken back to me by other writers, like a generous offer.
 I feel now that I am a full-fledged member of a new sisterhood of words, and I know there is a never-ending source of word-inspiration that I can tap into whenever I like and let it flow.
 My vision for myself as a writer really can come true. -Sheena MJ Cook, St. Louis, Missouri.